luckylittle/blinkist-m4a-downloader/README.md

 ## Configuration

-Enter your username and password in `blinkist/main.go`, lines #16, #17.
+Enter your username and password in:

+1. `blinkist/main.go`, lines #16, #17.
+2. `download/download.go`, lines #17, #18.

 ## Application

 - Run `go run main.go` inside `blinkist/` folder to produce `books_urls.txt`, the list of unduplicated URLs of all of the books.
-- Run `go run download.go` inside `download/` folder to start downloading audio files from the above URLs.
+- Run `go run download.go` inside `download/` folder to start downloading audio files from the above URLs. `books_urls.txt` must be present in the `download/` folder!

 ## Technical details of the solution